 She tells of insomnia, self-doubt, the inability to even dress herself at times and a “old voice” in her head that holds her back.
 It’s almost as if she is venting AND trying to scare her companion away by speaking about her demons.

 But our male voice doesn’t get frightened or run away.
 Instead, he has a response to everything she says, even (not mocking) saying to the “Voice” that he misses talking to her.
-This song is comforting as it proves not everyone is afraid of your demons and sometimes outside help is exactly what you need.
+This song by Of Monsters and Men is comforting as it proves not everyone is afraid of your demons and sometimes outside help is exactly what you need.

 14) Black Dog by Arlo Parks